mbr84/cssfx/README.md

 ###Bi-Directional Scrolling

 Maybe the coolest - and definitely the flashiest - part of the CSSfx is it's bi-directional scrolling, activated by scrolling, pressing the arrows, or clicking the nav buttons at the top of the screen.

+V2.0 is now up and running - written with RxJs, what was a rather complicated and difficult to read web of interdependent events and callbacks, is now a remarkably simple, even elegant and readable peice of reactive programming.
+[Check out the code here](https://github.com/mbr84/cssfx/blob/master/public/rxjsScroll.js).

 ![scroll effect](/public/images/scroll.gif)